codingforpleasure/customized-workspace/Ubuntu/useful-resources/opencv.md

 * if number of **outliers < 50%**, then **RANSAC** to the rescue!!

+**3 Steps procedure**

+1. Sample a small subset of data points, treat them as inliers.

+2. Sample a small subset og data points

+3. Sample a small subset og data points

 [Well exaplained](https://youtu.be/EkYXjmiolBg?list=PL2zRqk16wsdp8KbDfHKvPYNGF2L-zQASc)

 ### Homography matrix

+## three essential algorithms used to identify obstacles using Lidar: RANSAC, KD-Tree, and Euclidean clustering

 ## Deep learning in OpenCV